elcicd/el-CICD-docs/operating-manual.md

 * A GitHub service account access token that has adminstrator rights within your organization.
 It does not have to have full control over GitHub, but it does need complete access to all projects el-CICD is expected to build and deploy.
 * Access tokens for each Image Repository el-CICD will support

-el-CICD is configured by default to expect a sibling directory be created on your bastion host to el-CICD and el-CICD-config called [**cicd-secrets**](#cicd-secrets).
+el-CICD is configured by default to expect a sibling directory be created on your OKD bastion host to el-CICD and el-CICD-config called [**cicd-secrets**](#cicd-secrets).
 You can configure el-CICD to look somewhere else, but it's easiest to follow convention.
 All secrets required for bootstrapping (i.e. standing up an [Onboarding Automation Server](#onboarding-automation-servers)) should be put in this folder.

 ### SSH Keys for el-CICD and el-CICD-config